 Months of entry

 The control and conversion of electric power using solid-state techniques are now commonplace in both the domestic and industrial environments.
-A recent estimate suggested that over 40 per cent of all electric power generated passes through silicon before reaching its final destination.
+A recent estimate suggested that over 40% of all electric power generated passes through silicon before reaching its final destination.

 A knowledge and understanding of the diverse disciplines encompassed by power electronics - devices, converters, control theory and motor drive systems - is therefore essential to all power engineers.